jeff-dillon/music_challenge2/README.md

     - [Calculating Quarters in Pandas](https://datascienceparichay.com/article/get-quarter-from-date-in-pandas/)
 - Save the data to CSV file called `quarterly_sales.csv`

-### Challenge 3: Add Tracks by Genre function

-- Add a new function to `pipeline.py` called `get_tracks_by_genre()` to get the number of Tracks by Genre
-- The resulting DataFrame should include Genre, NumTracks
-- Save the data to a CSV file called `tracks_by_genre.csv`

 ### Bonus: Graphing
 - Update the `graphs.py` file to include a graph of sales by quarter.